 5. Respect One-Lane Bridges and Tunnels

-Iceland has many one-lane bridges and a few one-lane tunnels.
+Iceland has many one-lane bridges and a few one-lane tunnels, you will no doubt come across a few along the Ring Road.
 When approaching these, check for oncoming traffic and be prepared to yield.
 The rule is that the car closest to the bridge or tunnel has the right of way.
 Drive slowly and use caution, especially in poor visibility conditions.

 6. Fuel Up Regularly